 The Bachelor of Fine Arts degree offers majors in graphic design, painting, photography/digital media and sculpture, and the latitude to work across disciplines through a broad range of related arts and art history courses.
 The program prepares students with the technical, critical, and analytical skills necessary for creative professional practice.

 The BFA degree follows this progression:

 - fundamentals studio courses

 - intermediate studio courses

-- major-specific competitive portfolio reviews; once accepted into a major, a student advances to:
+- major-specific competitive portfolio review; once accepted into a major, a student advances to:

 - final semesters of major course work at the junior and senior levels

 Studying in Houston

 The Houston community is a rich environment in which to study art and art history.
 Its large and diverse range of art collections include, among others, the renowned Museum of Fine Arts and its branches in decorative arts, the Museum of Printing History and the Menil Collection, which have permanent collections.
 The Contemporary Arts Museums and the Center for Contemporary Craft, as well as many alternative art spaces and galleries focus on traveling exhibitions.
 Art History students are encouraged to avail themselves of these collections for coursework, internships, and general self-enrichment.